The Voice for the Arts in St. Louis

 - Development: Grow corporate, foundation and individual contributions.

 - Sales and marketing: Rebrand as “Classic 107.3” and increase advertising sales

 Classic 107.3 is proud to contribute to the incredible growth that the arts in the St. Louis region have enjoyed over the past decade.
 According to a 2012 study by The Regional Arts Commission, the arts and cultural industry in St. Louis has an economic impact of $582.3 million in the region.
 St. Louis employment in the arts rose to more than 10,000 full-time equivalent jobs, a leap of 14 percent since 2007.

 The station relies on charitable donations and advertising revenues from the use of a nonprofit commercial license (selling only 72 minutes of paid advertising per day), as well as underwriting, donors, grants, events and promotional activities to fund its operations.

-James (Jim) Connett, former program director at KFUO, Classic 99, serves as the station’s general manager.
+John Clare is the Classic 107.3 CEO and General Manager.
 An experienced staff comprised of a mix of former KFUO employees and other radio industry professionals manage the day-to-day operations of Classic 107.3.